Stokes flow

 An object moving through a gas or liquid experiences a force in direction opposite to its motion.
 Terminal velocity is achieved when the drag force is equal in magnitude but opposite in direction to the force propelling the object.
 Shown is a sphere in Stokes flow, at very low Reynolds number.

 Stokes flow (named after George Gabriel Stokes), also named creeping flow or creeping motion, is a type of fluid flow where advective inertial forces are small compared with viscous forces.
 The Reynolds number is low, i.e. $\mathrm{Re} \ll 1$.
 This is a typical situation in flows where the fluid velocities are very slow, the viscosities are very large, or the length-scales of the flow are very small.
 Creeping flow was first studied to understand lubrication.
 In nature, this type of flow occurs in the swimming of microorganisms and sperm.
 In technology, it occurs in paint, MEMS devices, and in the flow of viscous polymers generally.

 The equations of motion for Stokes flow, called the Stokes equations, are a linearization of the Navier–Stokes equations, and thus can be solved by a number of well-known methods for linear differential equations.
 The primary Green's function of Stokes flow is the Stokeslet, which is associated with a singular point force embedded in a Stokes flow.
 From its derivatives, other fundamental solutions can be obtained.
-The Stokeslet was first derived by Oseen in 1927, although it was not named as such until 1953 by Hancock.
+The Stokeslet was first derived by Carl Wilhelm Oseen in 1927, although it was not named as such until 1953 by G. J. Hancock.
 The closed-form fundamental solutions for the generalized unsteady Stokes and Oseen flows associated with arbitrary time-dependent translational and rotational motions have been derived for the Newtonian and micropolar fluids.